hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Parse and process requests at the OpenID Connect Client Registration Endpoint, then generate the appropriate responses.

+		- Parse and process requests at the OpenID Connect End-Session (Logout) Endpoint.

 	* Developing OpenID Connect relying party (RP) clients: